-Move back to the start of the next line and repeat the process.
+Move to the start of the next line and repeat the process.
+The grid image will always display the line number and the position of your line, relative to your origin.
 Once all the lines are done in one direction, it will automatically prompt you to collect lines in the other direction.